A Question of Blood: Plot summary

 Forensic evidence confirms his suspicions; the MP's son turns out to be lying.
 He killed his fellow-students himself, driven by motives including an angry relationship with his MP father, who faces personal and political ruin because of his son's actions.
 With the shooting resolved, the complex web linking many of those they have been investigating becomes clear to Rebus and Clarke: there has been drug-smuggling and money-laundering, the illegal reactivation of weapons, and the theft of diamonds intended to fund a covert government deal with Irish paramilitaries.
 The gangster who supplies guns was involved, and is found to be the real killer of Clarke's stalker, clearing Rebus of suspicion.
 Clarke confronts the key drug smuggler, who attacks her, escapes, and then crashes his light aircraft.
 A distraught Rebus witnesses the crash and assumes for a time that Clarke was on board and is dead.

 The case over, Rebus gets drunk.
 He revisits the scalding of his hands, and the reader learns that the accident happened at home during a blackout after his previous drinking bout, explaining why he has avoided alcohol during the events of the novel.
 Recent events make him reassess his life and relationships, and he plans to try to repair some of his broken family ties.
 Meanwhile, the MP hires a lawyer and proposes to his son that if he retracts his confession, they will try to destroy the case against him on technical grounds based on Rebus's irregular conduct, suspension, and family links to the case.
 Whether he succeeds is not revealed.

+Reception

+The novel was well-received, reaching the top of the UK charts and earning a starred review from Publishers Weekly, which called Rebus "a brilliantly conceived hero who is all too aware of his own shortcomings," although Kirkus Reviews called it "a notch below quintessential Rankin," citing Rebus' less active role in the novel, whilst praising the character of Siobhan Clarke.